desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 Currently, `x/auth` provides a `DeductFeeDecorator` based on `x/feegrant` to execute the action deducting fees from the signer/feepayer of a transaction.
 We will build a new subspace-specified `DeductFeeDecorator` to replace the current one.

 The new subspace-specified `DeductFeeDecorator` will operate the fees with the process as follows:
-1. get the allowance should be checked from transaction memo with the format like `subspace-1-0` meaning that the target fee grant is specified to subspace 1 group 0(default group), if memo is empty or invalid then apply `x/auth` `DeductFeeDecorator`;
+1. get the subspace and group where allowance exists from transaction memo with the format like `subspace-1-0` meaning that the target allowance is inside the subspace 1 group 0 (default group), if memo is empty or invalid then apply `x/auth` `DeductFeeDecorator`;
-2. check all the messages in the transaction are the subspace messages and all of them are to the target subspace, if messages are not to the same target subspace then return error;
+2. check all the subspace messages in the transaction are to the same target subspace, if not then return an error;
-3. apply `x/subspaces` `DeductFeeDecorator` if the transaction contains subspace messages from the same subspace and the grant exists, or return error;
+3. apply `x/subspaces` `DeductFeeDecorator` if the  the grant exists, or return an error;
 4. deduct the fees from the fee payer.

 ```mermaid